BIUT-Block/biutjs-datahandler/README.md

 <a name="TxBlockChainDB+getTxBlockChainDB"></a>

 ### txBlockChainDB.getTxBlockChainDB(callback) ⇒ <code>None</code>
-Get all the data in transaction block chain database
+Get all the block datas from transaction block chain database

 **Kind**: instance method of [<code>TxBlockChainDB</code>](#TxBlockChainDB)